- July 01, 1989

 At 24 hours of Le Mans, Berthon moved to another LMP2 prototype, the #41 Ligier JS P2 of Greaves Motorsport, alongside Memo Rojas and Julien Canal.
 In his third participation at Le Mans, Berthon reached his best result so far, finishing 10th overall and 6th in LMP2 class.

 Except racing on asphalt race tracks, Berthon was also a regular competitor in the Trophee Andros, the famous competition of racing on the ice tracks.
-He debuted in 2011 and since then he recorded ten victories in a class of electric cars.
-In 2015, he was the winner of the Trophee Electrique competition.
+He debuted in 2011 and since then he recorded many victories in a class of electric cars since 2015.